-In light of the significant diversity in scheduling and dispatching models and the recognition that each model has wide applicability in the diverse realtime systems industry, the direction for a scheduling specification should allow an underlying scheduling mechanism to be used by realtime Java threads, but that this document would not specify in advance the nature of all (or even a number of) possible scheduling mechanisms.
+Portability dictates the specification of at least one standard realtime scheduler, but in light of the significant diversity in scheduling and dispatching models and the recognition that each model has wide applicability in the diverse realtime systems industry, the specification should provide an underlying scheduling infrastructure that can be extended to use other scheduling algorithms for scheduling realtime Java threads and events.

-The specification is constructed to allow implementations to provide unanticipated scheduling algorithms.
+The specification should be constructed to allow implementations to provide unanticipated scheduling algorithms.
 Implementations will enable the programmatic assignment of parameters appropriate for the underlying scheduling mechanism as well as provide any necessary methods for the creation, management, admittance, and termination of realtime Java threads.
-For now, particular thread scheduling and dispatching mechanisms are bound to an implementation.
-However, there is enough flexibility in the thread scheduling framework to allow future versions of the specification to build on this release and allow the dynamic loading of scheduling policy modules.
+For now, a particular thread scheduling and dispatching mechanism may be bound to an implementation; however, there should be enough flexibility in the thread scheduling framework to enable future versions of the specification to build on this release.

-To accommodate current practice, the RTSJ requires a base scheduler in all implementations.
+To accommodate current practice, the RTSJ shall require a base scheduler in all implementations.
 The required base scheduler will be familiar to realtime system programmers.
-It is priority-based, preemptive, and must have at least 28 unique priorities.
+It is priority preemptive scheduler with priorities above the convention Java priorities (1-10).